Case study profile

 An overview of a situation

 In the prompt time period after surgery, particularly following primary joint replacements, the intention is to provide a patient with adequate pain control to permit ambulation and rehabilitative treatment.
-After significant joint replacement, all patients will require some sort of pain relief drug.
-Although, few of the adverse reactions to pain medications can be harmful and even few patients would rather experience more elevated amounts of pain than have symptoms, for example, nausea and vomiting.
+After significant joint replacement, all patients will require some sort of pain relief drug like Tramadol, Soma etc. Although, few of the adverse reactions to pain medications can be harmful and even few patients would rather experience more elevated amounts of pain than have symptoms, for example, nausea and vomiting.
 However, the higher pain levels may have their own particular malicious physiological impacts (eg, enhanced thoughtful action) and can cause mental pressure.
 Furthermore, giving a patient with adequate pain control in a circumstance, for example, this may further have other medical advantages.
 For instance, while the utilization of anticoagulants keeps the occurrence of blood clusters in the postoperative period, preparing the patient is also important; in any case, it may be harder to accomplish without adequate pain control.

 Mr. A is a 62-year-old patient who has quite recently experienced a current right knee replacement under spinal anesthesia.
 His past medicinal condition is mild coronary artery diseases and critical hypertension with a solitary drug-eluting stent in one vessel fixed for about one year back.
 Cardiology has suggested a therapy for the medical condition so he restarts his antiplatelet treatment quickly after surgery.
 Mr. A appears in good shape yet he is moderately overweight.
 He intends to have restoration treatment in the intense postoperative period.
 He can’t endure intravenous patient-controlled analgesia because of adverse effects of tingling, nausea, and agitation.
 By the patient’s own particular appraisal, the physician provides a pain control.
 His heart rate and pulse are somewhat raised in spite of restarting his antihypertensive medicine.
 The patient further complains that he does not have bowel movement still from his surgery and do not feel uncomfortable.